Please use this bio for introductions at panels and appearances:

 Good to know:

 Her name is pronounced LIH-suh.
-You can hear her pronounce her name here.
+You can hear her pronounce her name at this site here.

 Additional bio info: (not to be used without the primary bio above)